ordina-jworks/ordina-jworks.github.io/_posts/2018-05-17-Craft-Conf.md

 * Focus on one goal at a time
 * Be authentic
 * Express your emotions - hiding your emotions deteriorates your willpower
-* Physical exercise - for example during a retrospective
+* Physical exercise - it will actually increase your willpower!
-* Eat regularly - for example, foresee fruit instead of Snickers to keep up the willpower
+* Eat regularly - for example, foresee fruit instead of Snickers to keep up the willpower since some will try very hard to not eat that Snickers bar
 * Mindfulness practices

 ### Relative estimating =/= estimating!
-Social compliance is very important during planning poker.
+Social compliance is very important to keep in mind during planning poker.
+Once the numbers are out there, it will influence the people who have not yet voted.
-See the example of the five subjects to say which lines are the same length.
+See the example of the five subjects to say which drawn lines are the same length.
 Among these five people there is one actual test subject while the other 4 are deliberately giving the wrong answer.
+The test subject will actually adjust his answer to match the others' answers even though it is clearly the wrong answer.

+There are multiple factors that influence our estimations.
+Let's discuss a few.

-### Seven plus/minus two
+#### Seven plus/minus two
-Google!
-TODO
+There's actually a limit on our capacity to process information.
+This means that the number of objects an average human can hold in working memory is 7 ± 2.
+This is frequently referred to as Miller's law.
+It has nothing at all to do with memory.
+It has everything to do with the way we make decisions.

+#### Linguistic priming
 The way the Product Owner formulates the story has a big impact on how it is estimated.
-Let's say for example that a car had an accident.
+Let's say for example that two cars had an accident.
 The following five words that were used in the experiment gave a different result:
+* Collided
+* Bumped
+* Contacted
+* Hit
+* Smashed

+The question here is which word would give the highest estimate of speed?
+The answer is the following, where 1 represents the highest estimate and 5 the lowest:

 * Collided - 2
 * Bumped - 3
 * Contacted - 5
 * Hit - 4
 * Smashed - 1

+### We are not as good with numbers as we think we are
+* We tend to ignore the base rate:
+If, for example, the yellow taxis take up 80% of all the taxis in Budapest and the red ones take up 20%, when we see 10 yellow taxis pass by we will assume that the next one will be red even though the actual chance is still 20%.
+* The law of small numbers:
+We tend to believe small numbers more than large numbers because it's easier for us to process
+* We overlook the statistics when a story is involved because we tend to be more emotional than analytical

+Joseph and Jasmine also refer to the Monty Hall problem:

+Suppose you're on a game show, and you're given the choice of three doors:
+Behind one door is a car; behind the others, goats.
+You pick a door, say No. 1, and the host, who knows what's behind the doors, opens another door, say No. 3, which has a goat.
+He then says to you, "Do you want to pick door No. 2?"
+Is it to your advantage to switch your choice?

+The answer here is actually [*'Yes!'*](https://en.wikipedia.org/wiki/Monty_Hall_problem){:target="_blank"}, however counter intuitive that may be.

 ### We are not good psychologists
-The Monty Hall problem!
-The Dunning-Kruger effect: the less intelligent a student was, the smarter they thought they actually were.
+The Dunning-Kruger effect: The less intelligent a student was, the smarter they thought they actually were.
+Reduced intelligence leads to a reduction in the ability to self-reflect on their own intelligence.

 #### Working in teams
 We have the tendency to overemphasize personal characteristics and ignore situational factors when judging others' behaviour.